agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 ## Summary

-It is **very** easy to get started with Keptn.
-Keptn is designed so that you can provide your own tooling.
+Modelling workflows and tasks in Keptn is relatively painless.
+Keptn is designed to split the workflow from tooling.
 You decide the best tool for the job and Keptn handles the rest.

 Check out the [Keptn public demo system](https://keptn.public.demo.keptn.sh/bridge/project/sockshop/sequence) to see how sequences are executed.